SolaceProducts/sl-spring-cloud-connectors/README.md

 ## Java Applications

-Applications can use this connector with Spring Cloud to access the information in the VCAP_SERVICES environment variable, necessary for connection to a Solace Messaging Service Instance.
+Applications can use this connector with Spring Cloud to access the information in the VCAP_SERVICES environment variable, necessary for connection to a Solace PubSub+ Service Instance.

-In the following example the code finds the Solace Messaging Cloud Foundry service instance name `MyService` and uses the `SolaceServiceCredentials` object to connect a Solace Messaging API for Java (JCSMP) session.
+In the following example the code finds the Solace PubSub+ Cloud Foundry service instance name `MyService` and uses the `SolaceServiceCredentials` object to connect a Solace PubSub+ API for Java (JCSMP) session.

 ```java
 CloudFactory cloudFactory = new CloudFactory();